bracerino/sdtrimsp-output-plot/README.md

-# sdtrimsp-output-plot
+# SDTrimSP Data Plotter and Helpful Tools
-SDTrimSP output analysis of depth distributions for simulations of ion implantation.
-Try the application online at: http://sdtrimsp.streamlit.app/.
+SDTrimSP output analysis and helpful tools for simulations of ion implantation.
+Try the application online at: http://sdtrimsp.app/.

 If you like this app, please cite:
 - 📘 [Lebeda, M., et al. Interactive Analysis of Static, Dynamic, and Crystalline SDTrimSP Simulations: Application to Nitrogen Ion Implantation into Vanadium.
 Computational Materials Science, 2026.](https://www.sciencedirect.com/science/article/abs/pii/S0927025626000388?via%3Dihub)